miho/ndim-neuro/README.md

 - open the ndim-neuro project in NetBeans
 - if NetBeans complaints about missing dependencies point it to the ndim project by using the `Resolve Reference Problems` dialog
-- Compile the project in NetBeans
+- compile the project in NetBeans